Imagine 2 groups of people.

 *Reflections on the Self-Fulfilling Effects of Positive Illusions in Romantic Relationships: Love is not Blind, but Prescient – Journal of Experimental Social Psychology (1996)

-Human interactions are driven by the dynamics of how the participants feel, think and act.
-That certainly includes personal finance and financial independence.
-Your beliefs about money and freedom massively influence your interactions with others and your outcomes.
-If you believe on some level that its impossible to build wealth because the system is stacked against you, you’re unlikely to save into a pension.
+Personal finance is driven by the dynamics of how people feel, think and act.
+Your beliefs about money and freedom massively influence your outcomes.
+If you believe that its impossible to build wealth because the system is stacked against you, you’re unlikely to save money and invest it wisely.
 The trick is to understand your Money Blueprint and see the blind spots and limiting beliefs that we often have.

-This implies we should all cultivate some optimism.
+This implies we should all cultivate optimism.
 Or, as Seligman puts it:

 I am all for realism when there is a knowable reality out there that is not influenced by your expectations.
 When your expectations influence reality, realism sucks.